 That’s 340,000 students across the United States.

-Institutional failure has a disproportionate impact on students of color and underserved populations.
+Institutional failure has a disproportionate impact on underserved populations.

 Source: The College Stress Test: Tracking Institutional Futures across a Crowded Market; Robert Zemsky